MrCMS/Mobile-Friendly-Navigation/README.md

 # Mobile Friendly Navigation
-A navigation app containing a widget to be used when you need multi-tier navigation as well as a mobile friendly fallback.
+A navigation app containing a widget to be used when you need multi-tier navigation as well as a mobile friendly navigation.

 # Installation
-Include the app files within your Apps folder.
-Include the files in to your solution through Visual Studio.
+Include the App files in to your solution through Visual Studio.

 # Usage
 In order to get the navigation app working first replace the navigation widget in your nav bar with "Mobile Friendly Navigation".